OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 # - key_one: { value: the_value }
 ```

-## Group Template
+## Group

-A group template can additionally contain variability conditions.
+A group can additionally contain variability conditions.
 Depending on the group type the conditions are either assigned to the group itself or to the group members.
 In general, the conditions are assigned to the group itself.
 These conditions must be satisfied otherwise the respective group is not present.